BA (Hons) Visual Effects for Film and Television

-- Many students are currently on work experience programmes with London visual effects companies.
+- Many students are currently on work experience programmes with visual effects companies in London.

 Graduates will be capable of working in the growing and exciting area of computer animated visual effects.
 Seamless integration of effects into live action in feature film, TV and increasingly games includes the creation of photo real computer-generated assets, particle effects such as fluids, fire, physical recreation of object dynamics, crowds, creature animation and compositing, matt painting and camera matching.